 Create an efficient and low cost kitchen by taking advantage of price breaks found by secondhand shopping at thrift shops and yard sales.

 Whether we’re starting out in our first apartment or expanding our cooking skills, we need to stock our kitchen with the essential equipment.
 In some cases that equipment can be expensive investments that lifetime.
 In many cases, however; secondhand shopping can provide many of the basics at a fraction of the cost of new.
 Build a low cost kitchen by taking advantage of deals found at thrift shops and yard sales.
-Check out this single lever kitchen faucet that is a great price.

 Mixing spoons, wooden spoons, soup ladles, and more can be found for a deal at the thrift store.
 Look for items that are heavy and stainless steel whenever possible.
 Avoid plastics that tend to be in terrible shape by the time they get to the thrift store.
 Rather look for quality secondhand items that will last for a long time.
 Choose wooden spoons and utensils that are free of cracks and nicks.
 Give those wooden items a little sanding and treatment with homemade wooden spoon oil to make them last longer.